Sajid Khan (director)

 Sajid Kamran Khan (born 23 November 1970) is an Indian film director, television presenter, comedian and an actor who works in the Hindi film industry.
 He was best known for the Housefull film series, Heyy Babyy (2007) and Humshakals (2014).
 Khan also served as a judge on the Indian reality television show Nach Baliye.
 He is the brother of choreographer Farah Khan.
+In 2022, he participated in Bigg Boss 16.

-In 2022, he participated in the Colors TV's reality show Bigg Boss 16.
-He walked out of the show on day 106 due to professional commitments.
 He is Parsi as some of his ancestors are Parsi.

 Early life

 Sajid Khan was born in Mumbai, Maharashtra, the son of former stuntman-turned-director Kamran Khan and his wife Menaka Khan (née Irani).
 He has one sister, Farah Khan, who is a choreographer, director, producer and actor.
 Farah's husband, Shirish Kunder, is also a producer, editor and director of films.
 Khan has other connections to the film industry: former actresses Honey Irani and Daisy Irani are his mother's sisters and filmmakers Farhan Akhtar and Zoya Akhtar are his maternal cousins.

 Khan completed his primary education from Maneckji Cooper School in Mumbai and then graduated from Mithibai College.
 Hindi film actor Ajay Devgn was his college friend.

 His father Kamran used to direct black-and-white B-grade films featuring actor Dara Singh but in an attempt to transition into mainstream cinema, he invested his life savings and mortgaged his assets to produce an ambitious project starring Sanjeev Kumar.
 However, midway through production, Kumar reportedly left the film, leaving it incomplete and causing Kamran significant financial ruin.
 In order to repay the debts, the family had to sell everything they owned, including cars and jewellery, and Sajid, at age 16 and while still a college student, had to start DJing at various parties and social events.